 The database stack consists of the wordpress_db, the mysql and the db_server node templates.
 The wordpress_db node represents a custom database of type tosca.nodes.Database.MySQL which is hosted on a MySQL DBMS represented by the mysql node template.
 This node, in turn, is hosted on the db_server compute node.

-The wordpress node requires the wordpress_db node, since the WordPress application needs a database to store its data in.
-This relationship is established through the database entry in the requirements section of the wordpress node template.
+The wordpress node requires a connection to the wordpress_db node, since the WordPress application needs a database to store its data in.
+This relationship is established through the database_endpoint entry in the requirements section of the wordpress node template.
 For configuring the WordPress web application, information about the database to connect to is required as input to the configure operation.
 Therefore, the respective input parameters (as defined for the configure operation of node type tosca.nodes.WebApplication.WordPress – see section 6) are mapped to properties of the wordpress_db node via the get_property function.

-Note: besides the configure operation of the wordpress node template, more operations would be listed in a complete TOSCA template.
+Note: besides the preconfigure lifecycle operation (i.e., from the tosca.interfaces.nodes.lifecycle.Standard interface) of the wordpress node template, more operations would be listed in a complete TOSCA template.
 Those other operations have been omitted for the sake of brevity.

 Using a custom script to establish a relationship in a template